Three Days in Paris Itinerary – 101+ authentic suggestions

-Although I was initially thinking to give you a rundown of my favorite spots in the city, thinking back to my own experiences I realized that for the first couple of times in Paris, one does need a little more support than in other cities.
+Although I was initially thinking to give you a rundown of my favorite spots in the city, thinking back to my own experiences I realized that for the first three days in Paris itinerary, one does need a little more support than in other cities.
 Paris can be capricious and demanding, on top of expensive and unpredictable in terms of weather.
-One would need some practical tips for visiting Paris, as well as a well-oiled strategy to divide and conquer, as well as breathing space to enjoy and bond with the city.
-So for a three-day itinerary of Paris, I would recommend the easily accessible setup of a hop on hop off tour alongside my personalized suggestions.
+One would need some practical tips for visiting Paris, a well-oiled strategy to divide and conquer, as well as breathing space to enjoy and bond with the city.
+So for a three days in Paris itinerary, I would recommend the easily accessible setup of a hop on hop off tour alongside my personalized suggestions.
 This would allow you to get a nice overview of the city’s outline and monuments, while at the same time give you the purpose of looking for authentic locations at a few, distinct stops.

 Organizational aspects of your three days in Paris itinerary